jbarr33/microsoft-graph-docs/api-reference/v1.0/api/eventmessage_post_attachments.md

 <!-- {
   "type": "#page.annotation",
-  "description": "Use this API to create a new Attachment.", "tocPath": "/v1.0 reference/Outlook Calendar/event message/Create Attachment", "apiVersion": "v1.0",
+  "description": "Use this API to create a new Attachment.", "tocPath": "Outlook Calendar/event message/Create Attachment", "apiVersion": "v1.0",
   "section": "documentation",
   "canonicalURL": ""